 Being a drag fan I think the ideas of Meet and greets are brilliant.
 We get to meet our favorite queens who have helped us with something in our lives.
 But why is it so many fans seem to want so much from them?

 Many fans on social media whine and complain when queens go on tour nowhere near them.
-It’s called comprise I know of people who fly or travel hours to go to a gig.
+It’s called compromise I know of people who fly or travel hours to go to a gig.
 If you loved them you would choose to find a way.
 Most shows are for myself are usually about two hours for me and aren’t a difficult journey.
 I completely understand those who are young and can’t afford it.

 When a queen eventually does tour nearby for a fan the said fan then complains, either the price of a meet and greet or the limited amount of them available!
 You.
 Don’t.
 Have.
 To.
 Meet.
 Them.

 No one is making you buy that ticket, you are choosing to pay that price.
-General admission for most shows is reasonably priced.
+General admission for most shows are reasonably priced.
 Queens cannot win with some fans, seeing some comments are laughable.
 Promoters decide on what and where they go if you truly think coming for a queen on the decisions made by a promoter is validated you need to rethink why you are a fan.

 Lately, there have been occasions where a show sells out and the decision is to go to another part of the country.
 The fun thing is I’ve been to places I would never have gone to due to drag shows!